 Below are some of the most frequently asked questions regarding dental implants.
-If you have additional questions, or to set up an appointment with one of our oral surgeons, Dr. Barry Johnsin, Dr. Trent Westernoff, or Dr. Martin Mardirosian, please call our office today at 310-375-0514.
+If you have additional questions, or to set up an appointment with one of our oral surgeons, Dr. Trent Westernoff or Dr. Martin Mardirosian, please call our office today at 310-375-0514.

 What are dental implants?